Wednesday, 28 January 2015

 For as near or as far as freight may move, things can go wrong and often do.

-The following few scenes depict what frequently results when cargo is not correctly prepared for safe transportation; not only by rail but moving with any mode of transportation.
+The following few scenes depict what frequently results when cargo is not correctly prepared for safe transportation; not only by rail but when moving with any mode of transportation.

 Not out of the Woods Yet